-2Photochemical oxidants are a group of chemically-related pollutants.
+Photochemical oxidants are a group of chemicall, related pollutants.
 From the standpoint of health and welfare effects, ozone is the most important of these pollutants.
-Ozone typically comprises over 90 percent of the total mass of photochemical oxidants measured in urban air 3Stewart, R.B. and Krier, J. E., Environmental Law and Policy, 2nd Edition (Bobbs-Merrill Company, inc., Indianapolis, IN, 1978), 4Hawkins, D., personal communication, arch 1988,
+Ozone typically comprises over 90 percent of the total mass of" photochemical oxidants measured in urban air.